-Update, 9/13/2020 - SCDR volunteers continue with Hurricane Laura recovery at the site in Leesville, LA.
-(New info since the 9/5 update is in Bold type.)
+Update, 9/30/2020 -The Hurricane Laura recovery site in Leesville, LA is now closed.
+(New info since the 9/21 update is in Bold type.)

-Your donations will enable SC Disaster Relief teams to provide help, hope, and healing to those who have suffered physical damage and emotional trauma from the storm.
+Your donations will enable SC Disaster Relief teams to provide help, hope, and healing to those who have suffered physical damage and emotional trauma from this storm and others to come.
 To donate, please CLICK HERE.